rickhofstede/surfmap/readme.txt

 - [FEATURE] Improved progress bar layout
 - [FEATURE] Improved menu panel layout stability and consistency
 - [FEATURE] Improved stability of ConfigurationChecker
+- [FEATURE] SURFmap keeps track of geocoding history, in order to not become blocked by the Google GeoCoder service
 - [FEATURE] Simplified installation and setup
 - [BUGFIX] Fixed a bug which could cause green markers not to be shown
 - [BUGFIX] Fixed a bug which caused SQLite DB locking errors with some PHP PDO drivers